Spin stiffness and resilience phase transition in a noisy toric-rotor code: Introduction

-We start our study by developing a quantum formalism for the partition function of the $XY$ model and showing that it can be mapped to the inner product of a toric-rotor code state and a product state.
-We then use the above formalism to find the physical correspondence between the $XY$ model and a noisy toric-rotor code.
-In particular, we consider a toric-rotor code state in the presence of phase-shift noise described by a von Mises probability distribution \cite{Vuillot2024}.
-We then show that the fidelity between the noisy mixed state and the initial toric-rotor code state equals the partition function of the $XY$ model in the sense that temperature on the classical side is mapped to the width of the noise on the quantum side.
-We conclude that, corresponding to the Kosterlitz-Thouless (KT) phase transition in the $XY$ model, there is a topological mixed-state phase transition in the noisy toric-rotor code.
+We consider a logical state of toric-rotor code in the presence of phase-shift noise described by a von Mises probability distribution \cite{Vuillot2024}.
+We then show that the fidelity between the noisy mixed state and the initial logical state is proportional to the partition function of the $XY$ model, in the sense that the temperature on the classical side is mapped to the width of the noise on the quantum side.
+Accordingly, corresponding to the Kosterlitz-Thouless (KT) phase transition in the $XY$ model, we identify a resilience phase transition in the zero-syndrome postselected sector of the noisy toric-rotor code: the density matrix corresponding to the logical subspace, conditioned on a zero-syndrome measurement outcome, shows a transition from a partially coherent phase to a fully decoherent phase.

-In order to characterize the nature of different phases of the noisy toric-rotor code, we identify a suitable order parameter.
-We consider the spin stiffness, which is nonzero in the KT phase and drops discontinuously to zero in the paramagnetic phase.
-Then, we use the quantum formalism to map the spin stiffness in the $XY$ model to a fidelity susceptibility in the noisy toric-rotor code.
-We find a topological order parameter that has a nonzero value, $\lambda < 1 $, below a critical noise width \(\sigma_c\approx0.89\), vanishes at \(\sigma_c\), and indicates resilience to noise within the logical code space.
-Accordingly, we interpret the mixed-state phase transition in the noisy toric-rotor code as a resilience phase transition in the logical subspace of the code.
-We finally use our results to shed light on the correctability of the toric-rotor code.
-We show that since the order parameter in the resilient phase is not equal to $1$, which is a necessary condition for correctability, the 2D toric-rotor code is not correctable; however, we provide evidence that the code can be correctable in higher dimensions.
-The structure of the paper is as follows:
+In order to characterize the nature of the different phases of the noisy toric-rotor code, we identify a topological order parameter corresponding to the well-known order parameters of the $XY$ model.
+In particular, we consider the spin stiffness of the $XY$ model as the order parameter, which is nonzero in the KT phase and drops discontinuously to zero in the paramagnetic phase.
+We then use the quantum formalism to map the spin stiffness in the $XY$ model to a topological resilience order parameter, $0\leq \lambda \leq 1$, in the noisy toric-rotor code.
+Regarding the above mapping, we conclude that below a critical noise width $\sigma_c \approx 0.89$ the resilience order parameter satisfies $0< \lambda < 1$ which indicates partial coherence in the zero-syndrome subspace of the code, and drops discontinuously to zero at $\sigma_c$.
+We finally give an argument that our approach is useful for considering postselected quantum error correction in the toric-rotor code in higher dimensions.